 Often, we’ll go into a flow state and not be striving toward a specific goal.
 Rather, we’re just enjoying being in the moment and being in the flow of the work.

-Personal agency refers to the freedom to make your own choices.
+Human agency refers to the freedom to make your own choices.
 Having freedom to make your own choices can give you a sense of intrinsic motivation.

 For example, if you were forced by your parents to go to medical school, then your motivation may be shallow and you may require extrinsic rewards to help you stay motivated.